1,600 migrants lost at sea in Mediterranean this year

 The number of missing is an estimate partly based on information from survivors of shipwrecks.

-Migrant rescue activists on Thursday said a boat in the central Mediterranean with 430 people on board was taking in water and called on European authorities to assist.
+Migrant rescue activists said Thursday that a boat in the central Mediterranean with 430 people on board was taking in water and called on European authorities to assist.
 Another boat operated by charity Sea-Watch was looking for a safe port to disembark 463 rescued migrants.

 Meanwhile, since last year traffic has increased on an even more dangerous route in the Atlantic Ocean where migrants set out from Senegal, Mauritania or Morocco in simple wooden boats with the hope of reaching Spain’s Canary Islands.
 Some boats sink not far from the coast of Africa and others disappear further out, in some cases missing the Canaries and drifting deep into the Atlantic.